Effective Psychotherapists

 Seeking a therapist who really listens?

 Many psychotherapists are trained to listen to their patients.
-However, if you come across a mental health professional who is not displaying the hallmarks of active listening or is otherwise not making you feel safe or comfortable in telling your feelings, they may not be the correct fit.
+However, if you come across a psychotherapist who seems less client-centered — perhaps they are not displaying the hallmarks of active and effective listening or are otherwise not making you believe you are safe or comfortable in telling your feelings — then they may not be the correct fit.

-You may want to read online reviews of a therapist before trying therapy with them.
+You may want to read online reviews of a therapist before attending a session with them.
 If you enjoy the ease of use that the internet offers, you might also enjoy online therapy.
 Online therapy can connect you with a therapist from anywhere you have an internet connection, and it is often more affordable than traditional in-person therapy.

 Research suggests that online therapy is as effective as traditional counseling.
-It has become an increasingly popular option for those who want an available option.
 If you're ready to try it, consider signing up for a platform such as BetterHelp for individuals or Regain for couples.

 Takeaway

-Active listening skills in a psychotherapist may allow a client to feel safe and comfortable expressing their feelings.
+Active listening skills in a psychotherapist may allow a client to sense they are safe and comfortable expressing their feelings.
 If you're looking for a counselor who practices these skills, consider reaching out online or in-person to get started.
 If you're unsure, ask a therapist in your first session or by email how they generally approach a session.

 Explore mental health options online